girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Amazon EBS provides the following volume types, which differ in performance characteristics and price, so that you can tailor your storage performance and cost to the needs of your applications
  - **Solid state drives (SSD)**: Optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS.
 SSD-backed volume types include:
    - General Purpose SSD volumes (gp2,gp3)
+     - General Purpose SSD (gp2) volumes offer cost-effective storage that is ideal for a broad range of workloads.
+These volumes deliver single-digit millisecond latencies and the ability to burst to 3,000 IOPS for extended periods.
+	 - Between a minimum of 100 IOPS (at 33.33 GiB and below) and a maximum of 16,000 IOPS (at 5,334 GiB and above), baseline performance scales linearly at 3 IOPS per GiB of volume size.
+	 - AWS designs gp2 volumes to deliver its provisioned performance 99% of the time.
+A gp2 volume can range in size from 1 GiB to 16 TiB.
+EBS gp2 is persistent storage and costlier than Instance Stores (the cost of the storage volume is in addition to that of the EC2 instance)
    - Provisioned IOPS SSD volumes (io1, io2)
+     - Provisioned IOPS SSD (io1) volumes are designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency.
+	 - Unlike gp2, which uses a bucket and credit model to calculate performance, an io1 volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers the provisioned performance 99.9 percent of the time.
+	 - EBS io1 is persistent storage and costlier than Instance Stores (the cost of the storage volume is in addition to that of the EC2 instance)
  - **Hard disk drives (HDD):** Optimized for large streaming workloads where the dominant performance attribute is throughput.
 HDD-backed volume types include Throughput Optimized HDD and Cold HDD volumes
    - Throughput optimized (st1)
+     -  Throughput Optimized HDD (st1) are low-cost HDD volumes designed for frequently accessed, throughput-intensive workloads such as Big data and Data warehouses.
+	 - EBS st1 is persistent storage and costlier than Instance Stores (the cost of the storage volume is in addition to that of the EC2 instance)
    - Cold HDD volumes (sc1)
  - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html